 How to Look For a House on Dwellsy’s Property Search

 So how exactly do you find a home for rent?
 Our main tip is as follows: Know your neighborhoods.
 Our listings are diverse and reflective of the pool of property in the United States; however, the data available on property type is not as good as we’d like it to be.
 One way around this is to limit your search to areas with a larger percentage of single family homes.
 That way, you can be more sure that you’re looking at a listing for a single family home.
+We also have a post explaining what to look for in a rental house.

 We hope that this in-depth look into single family homes has helped you to better understand what they are.
 If you’ve decided that a single family home might not be for you, you can check out our other posts on different types of apartments and our explainer on what a condo is.
 Whatever you may decide, you’re now armed with more information than you were before.